onlypositivemind/onlypositivemind/README.md

-# Hello 👋, I'm Evgenii
+#  Hey! 👋 Nice to see you.

 ## 💻 Technology stack: